davenkin/andy-springboot-sample/ADRs/003_use_ddd.md

   modeling in it but just
   CRUD(Create, Read, Update, Delete) operations.
-- [Domain Driven Design (DDD)](https://martinfowler.com/bliki/DomainDrivenDesign.html): Focus on the business domains, and let code to express the domain rules and behaviors, aims to decouple the domain complexity from technical complexity.
+- [Domain Driven Design (DDD)](https://martinfowler.com/bliki/DomainDrivenDesign.html): Focus on the business domains, and let code to directly express the domain rules and behaviors, aims to decouple the domain complexity from technical complexity.